mouktardev/bg-remover-nextjs/README.md

 npm run dev
 ```

-Make sure your browser support graphics acceleration, the application should now be running locally.
-Open your browser and go to `http://localhost:3000` to see it in action.
+The application should now be running locally.
+Open your browser make sure support graphics acceleration is on and go to `http://localhost:3000` to see it in action.

 > find me on x [@mouktardev](https://x.com/mouktardev) or threads [@mouktardev](https://www.threads.net/@mouktardev)